The Healing Way of Looking at Weed

-But “stoners” themselves face social stigma that brands them as irresponsible, unmotivated and a bevy of stereotypes that comes regardless of whether or not there is a medical diagnosis behind it.
-“There’s still a pop culture stereotype of the ‘lazy stoner’,” explain Annette Mia Flores and Jenny Joslin, Co-Founders of High Herstory, a comedy show that depicts women using cannabis as they recount the stories of historic women.
-“The idea that if you consume cannabis you cannot be a functioning member of society, and especially not a mother, was definitely ingrained in us by the D.A.R.E. program and ‘Just Say No.’ But if we really look at the history of the plant, it has been used medicinally for over 4,000 years and was only really prohibited in the last 60.”
+But “stoners” themselves face social stigma that brands them as irresponsible, unmotivated, and a bevy of stereotypes regardless of whether there is a medical diagnosis behind it.
+“There’s still a pop culture stereotype of the ‘lazy stoner,'” explain Annette Mia Flores and Jenny Joslin, Co-Founders of High Herstory.
+This comedy show depicts women using cannabis as they recount the stories of historical women.
+“The idea that if you consume cannabis, you cannot be a functioning member of society, especially not a mother, was definitely ingrained in us by the D.A.R.E. program and ‘Just Say No.’ But if we really look at the history of the plant, it has been used medicinally for over 4,000 years and was only really prohibited in the last 60.”
 The key could be better understanding this form of plant medicine in order to rē-work society’s image of those who partake.

 Mary Jane: The Healing Basics

-“Think of CBD as your daily vitamin — to be effective, it should be used daily — while THC should be used like ‘Tylenol’ on an as-needed basis,” Dr. Lyn says.
-In addition to THC: CBD proportions, there are also a host of terpenes that impact the plant’s therapeutic effects.
+“Think of CBD as your daily vitamin — to be effective, it should be used daily — while T.H.C. should be used like ‘Tylenol’ on an as-needed basis,” Dr. Lyn says.
+In addition to T.H.C.: CBD proportions, a host of terpenes impact the plant’s therapeutic effects.
 In her clinical capacity, Dr. Lyn customizes CBD/THC recommendations to meet the needs of each of her patients, as well as between strains and delivery methods (i.e., flower, vape, tincture, ingestible).
 As a clinician, her goal is to achieve maximum relief using a minimal amount of product.
-“Sativas improve energy and are effective in managing specific diseases like PTSD, ADHD, or Alzheimer’s,” Dr. Lyn says.
+“Sativas improve energy and effectively manage specific diseases like P.T.S.D., A.D.H.D., or Alzheimer’s,” Dr. Lyn says.
 “Indicas are typically associated with full-body effects, such as increasing deep relaxation, managing nausea, epilepsy seizure control, and reducing insomnia.
 [They] are used to manage headaches, chronic pain associated with cancer, multiple sclerosis, and neuropathic conditions like Parkinson’s and Crohn’s Disease.”

-Anecdotally, people tend to consider Sativas as energizing, creativity-inducing, “giggly” strains that are good for more social, daytime use, while the more sedating Indicas are the better choice for nighttime.
-You can also choose hybrids — including Indica-dominant and Sativa-dominant strains — for a combination of each.
+Anecdotally, people tend to consider Sativas as energizing, creativity-inducing, “giggly” strains that are good for more social, daytime use.
+At the same time, the more sedating Indicas are the better choice for nighttime.
+You can also choose hybrids — including Indica-dominant and Sativa-dominant strains — for each combination.
 If choosing a strain is hard for you, you can always defer to the database on Leafly.com, where more seasoned stoners rate the different strains — from Purple Kush to Paris OG, Girl Scout Cookies to Wedding Cake.
 (In case you were wondering, yes, there really is a strain called Pineapple Express.)

 How to rē-Frame Cannabis Use